FabriceOrtega/FabriceOrtega/README.md

 ## [BudgetBuddy](https://github.com/FabriceOrtega/BudgetBuddy)
 **Framework:** SwiftUI, CoreData, WidgetKit / **Design pattern:** MVVM

 BudgetBuddy is an app that allows to enter expenses to manage your budget.
 You can check your expenses for a specific day or month and they are organized by category.
-The app suuports dark mode and has a widget to allow quick expense addition.
+The app supports dark mode and has a widget to allow quick expense addition.

 <img src=BudgetBuddyPics/Screen1.png width="200"> <img src=BudgetBuddyPics/Screen5.png width="200"> <img src=BudgetBuddyPics/Screen3.png width="200"> <img src=BudgetBuddyPics/Screen4.gif width="200">